CartwrightLab/dawg/readme.txt

-  KeepFlank        N   undeletable flanking regions N nucs from sequence KeepEmpty        B   preserve empty columns in final alignment LowerCase        B   output sequences in lowercase Translate        B   translate outputed sequences to amino acids Seed             VN  pseudo-random-number-generator seed (integers) Out.Block.Head   S   string to insert at the start of the output Out.Block.Tail   S   string to insert at the end of the output Out.Block.Before S   string to insert before a sequence set in the output Out.Block.After  S   string to insert after a sequence set in the output Out.Subst        B   do variable subsitution in Out.Block.*
+  KeepFlank        N   undeletable flanking regions N nucs from sequence KeepEmpty        B   preserve empty columns in final alignment LowerCase        B   output sequences in lowercase Translate        B   translate outputted sequences to amino acids Seed             VN  pseudo-random-number-generator seed (integers) Out.Block.Head   S   string to insert at the start of the output Out.Block.Tail   S   string to insert at the end of the output Out.Block.Before S   string to insert before a sequence set in the output Out.Block.After  S   string to insert after a sequence set in the output Out.Subst        B   do variable substitution in Out.Block.*

 DEFAULTS